srgtuszy/srgtuszy/README.md

 | CoreBluetooth  | Android Auto | Espressif |
 |  CarPlay | | [BlueZ](http://www.bluez.org) |

-I'm also one of those dinasours who worked with Objective-C and UIKit
+I'm also one of those dinasours who worked with Objective-C and UIKit and XML-based Android views.

 ### Some of the stuff I created: